Alliance for National Reconstruction: Ideology & Issues

 The VNH operated on the border between fascism and conservative nationalism.
 The party thought that society was sick, because authority was no longer accepted.
 This gave all kinds of revolutionaries, socialists and Communists a chance to disrupt society.
 Political parties and the electoral system destroyed the chance of independent candidates to win seats.
 The party feared the rise of communism, anti-militarism and the Indonesian independence movement.

 The party wanted a national reawakening, which would rekindle values like solidarity, duty, loyalty to the House of Orange and willingness to sacrifice.
 It wanted a new electoral system which would allow independent candidates to enter parliament.
 The party wanted to strengthen the relation with the Dutch colonies.
 It advocated national production and a strong defence.
 The VNH wanted to be a movement for all Dutch people, above partisan and pillarised politics.

 Election results

-This table shows the VNH's results in elections to the House of Representatives.
 The sole seat won by the party in 1933 was occupied by William Westerman.

 Electorate

 The VNH was supported by civil servants and soldiers.
 Its electorate was concentrated in The Hague.
-After 1935 the electorate of the VNH became oriented to the more successful national-socialist NSB.
+After 1935, the electorate of the VNH became oriented to the more successful national-socialist NSB.